Eschatologue/CM_wiki/docs/spells/2nd-level.md

 Your steed serves you as a mount, both in combat and out, and you have an instinctive bond with it that allows you to fight as a seamless unit.
 While mounted on your steed, you can make any spell you cast that targets only you also target your steed.

-When the steed drops to 0 hit points, it disappears, leaving behind no physical form.
+When the steed drops to 0 Hit Points, it disappears, leaving behind no physical form.
 You can also dismiss your steed at any time as an :rsc-action: **Action**, causing it to disappear.
-In either case, casting this spell again summons the same steed, restored to its hit point maximum.
+In either case, casting this spell again summons the same steed, restored to its Hit Point maximum.

 While your steed is within 1 mile of you, you can communicate with each other telepathically.